 Information for the Classroom or Organizational Meeting:

-We are able to provide uniformed, knowledgeable historical interpreters to visit your classroom or organization meeting to discuss the Tavern and its rich history with your students and members.
+We are able to provide informed, knowledgeable historical interpreters to visit your classroom or organization meeting to discuss the Tavern and its rich history with your students and members.

 Part of the Tavern’s interpretive plan entailed that seven film shorts be produced for use in promoting our heritage and to stream these segments into Southampton and Franklin’s classrooms to assist teachers presenting Civil War topics.
 Using local events to present this history enables Mahone’s Tavern & Museum to offer a place-based educational approach to reinforce Civil War themes.
 The seven SOL based films which have been completed for presentation include: